 Another key characteristic of RED cameras is that the crop factor increases as resolution is reduced.
 This provides full crop factor control to suit a wide variety of lenses and imaging circles.
 Unlike cameras that utilize pixel skipping, this also minimizes aliasing by ensuring the OLPF remains equally effective regardless of the chosen resolution.
-Click on the screenshot image below to use our online tool and see how the crop factor changes depending on camera setting:
+The screenshot image showcases our online tool and shows how the crop factor changes depending on camera setting:

 Click here or the image above to go to the crop factor tool.

 Size & Weight.
 Lenses with larger imaging circles are generally heavier and incorporate larger glass elements.
 This is a primary reason why consumer video cameras are typically smaller than high-end cinema cameras.

 T-stop Setting.
 Higher T-stop (or f-stop) values typically decrease the rate at which image quality degrades toward the edges of the frame.
 Optimal results can usually be achieved by closing the lens aperture about two stops compared to wide open.
 Vignetting is often reduced or eliminated as long as this is not being caused by the rim of a filter physically blocking light in the corners.

 Diffraction.
 Diffraction sets fundamental limits on any optical system based on f-stop and sensor size.
 A larger sensor means that a higher f-stop can be used before resolution is limited by diffraction, but larger sensors also have a shallower depth of field for a given f-stop.
 These competing factors end up cancelling out; therefore, for an equivalent image with the same depth of field, the diffraction-limited resolution of both the larger and smaller sensor will remain the same.